 I am an Assistant Professor of comparative politics at the Department of International Affairs at the University of Georgia.
 I received my Ph.D. from Vanderbilt University in 2016.
 From 2017-2018, I was a postdoctoral research fellow at LAPOP.

-My research is published or forthcoming at The Journal of Politics, Electoral Studies, Political Behavior, and Research and Politics, and has been generously supported by the National Science Foundation.
+My research is published at The Journal of Politics, Electoral Studies, Political Behavior, and Research and Politics, and has been generously supported by the National Science Foundation.
 I have also written several reports as part of LAPOP's Insights series and contributed to The Monkey Cage.

 Please click here for a copy of my CV, and here to contact me.